Ugocode/Desktop-Dictionary/README.md

 pytdict.png : image

-Json: jason file containng all the words
+Json: json file containng all the words

 myDictionary.py: python script for the project